Cyber Crime Prevention Event - Being Held At A Stunning Location.

 Your Opportunity To Join Us And Hear From Hampshire Constabulary - Digital Intelligence and Investigation And Discover:

-- Important steps that businesses should be taking to keep documents safe; throughout the life cycle of the document.
-This is of even more significance since the recent legislative changes took place on the 25th May.
+- Important steps that businesses and charities should be taking to keep data safe; This is of even more significance since the GDPR legislative changes that took place on the 25th May 2018.